 Taking on small projects that come to an end, gig workers have the flexibility to decide when and where they work.
 They can also decide how much they’re worth, usually making much more income working for themselves than they do working for an employer.

-Here’s what else you need to know about the gig economy and making your own move from corporate employee to self employment and being your own boss.
+Here’s what else you need to know about the gig economy and making your own move from corporate employee to self employment and being your own boss a freelancer.

 The facts about the gig economy